green7ea/blog/README.md

 - keeps a list of directories containing header files,
 - keeps a list of external libraries to link to (static/dynamic),
 - manages compiler flags (optimization level, warning level),
-- knowns which files to link into executables and libraries.
+- knows which files to link into executables and libraries.

 Some build tools offer additional features: